gelisimduygusu/module-1-challenge/README.md

 # module-1-challenge

  ## Plan
- Create a new repository
+ * Create a new repository.
- Clone it to your computer
+ * Clone it to your computer.
- Coppy your assets files
+ * Coppy your assets files.

  ## Code
- Reorganize HTML
+ * Reorganize HTML
- Use Flexbox
+ * Use Flexbox

  ## Design
- Reorganize CSS properly
+ * Reorganize CSS properly